Energy from grass cuttings

 Timescale

-The project will last 3 years followed by a further 5 years of monitoring the environmental benefits, impact, and costs.
+The project duration is 3 years followed by a further 5 years of monitoring the environmental benefits, impact, and costs.

 This information as well as feedback from the community will be used to decide whether we adopt the approach permanently.
 No date has been set for this decision.